How important is a lack of head movement in your golf swing? Very important.

 At one point or another, every golfer has been told by their trainers to ‘keep their head still,’ and most don’t understand the biomechanical logic for these frequently given words of advice.
 This article will discuss the importance and advantages of proper head movement for skilled golfing.

 Backswing and Downswing

 The backswing and the downswing complete the entire golf swing.
 As a player, you should move your head a very minimal amount for both of these swings.
 The head movement should be confined both in degree and direction to avoid overstepping, which many players do, and this interferes with their swing.

-As a golfer, if you know the biomechanics involved with the full golf swing, it’ll be a lot easier to apply upright head movements with response to the upper body for efficient golfing.
+As a golfer, if you know the biomechanics involved with the full golf swing, it’ll be a lot easier to apply upright head movements in response to the upper body for efficient golfing.

 Head Movement and the Backswing

 There’s a rather natural tendency with many golfers to swivel their head to the right during a backswing.
 This head twisting movement allows the shoulder to loosen the chin, giving decent space for your shoulder to turn.
 That head turn will give room for your shoulder to turn fully without being impeded by your chin.

 When performing the backswing, you will also realize that the head doesn’t lift up but, instead, turns horizontally.
 The spinning of the head primarily occurs at the joint between the first and second cervical vertebrae (the atlas and the axis).
 It also doesn’t necessarily indicate a complete tilting or rotation of the remaining length of your cervical spine.